 Develop a more highly visible scholarship program for recruiting students, and find permanent funding sources for these scholarships.

-Study the implementation of a ‘cap’ on student eligibility for financial aid at 150 credits.
+Develop a proactive approach by the Financial Aid Office for aid recipients to make timely progression to degree, greatly increasing the number of students who graduate within the 150 unit State University Grant limitation, and greatly decreasing the number of students who need to appeal past the 180 federal unit cap.

-Develop an ongoing program of personal financial management to help students understand budgeting, financial aid, and money management.
+Continue developing an ongoing program of personal financial management to help students understand budgeting, financial aid, and money management.

 Develop metrics to help determine how to distribute available funds for graduate students most effectively.